pingcap/docs/ticdc/ticdc-sink-to-pulsar.md

 The basic pattern of a topic expression is `[prefix]{schema}[middle][{table}][suffix]`.
 The following are the meanings of each part:

-- `prefix`：Optional.
+- `prefix`: Optional.
 Represents the prefix of the topic name.
-- `{schema}`：Optional.
+- `{schema}`: Optional.
 Represents the database name.
-- `middle`：Optional.
+- `middle`: Optional.
 Represents the separator between a database and a table.
-- `{table}`：Optional.
+- `{table}`: Optional.
 Represents the table name.
-- `suffix`：Optional.
+- `suffix`: Optional.
 Represents the suffix of the topic name.

 `prefix`, `middle`, and `suffix` only support uppercase and lowercase letters (`a-z`, `A-Z`), numbers (`0-9`), dots (`.`), underscores (`_`), and hyphens (`-`). `{schema}` and `{table}` must be lowercase.
 Placeholders such as `{Schema}` and `{TABLE}` that contain uppercase letters are invalid.